nmarus/docker-swarm-ansible/README.md

 ## Test Connectivity to Traefik

-If using the default ansible variables defined in the hosts file, you can navigate to:
+If using the default Ansible variables defined in the hosts file, you can navigate to:

 * http://traefik.docker.local

 ## Test Connectivity to Portainer

-If using the default ansible variables defined in the hosts file, you can navigate to:
+If using the default Ansible variables defined in the hosts file, you can navigate to:

 * http://portainer.docker.local